alexjurkiewicz/tf-mysql-user-aws/README.md

 ## FAQ

-**Q: Why not use [IAM Authentication](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.html)?**
+**Q: Why not use [IAM Authentication](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.html) instead of passwords?**

-* A: IAM Authentication is technically challenging.
-Users need an IAM account and to run a command-line tool.
+* A: IAM Authentication is great for machines.
+For users it's technically challenging.
+They need an AWS IAM account and to run a command-line tool for temporary credentials every connection.

-**Q: Why not use [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/)?**
+**Q: Why not use [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/)? instead of SSM parameters**

-* A: Secrets Manager is great if you want automatic credential rotation.
-But we don't.
+* A: Secrets Manager is great if you want automatic credential rotation and KMS encryption.
+It costs more.

 **Q: Why isn't this module good for managing application accounts?**